 Are there any natural enemies of the emerald ash borer?

 Yes, scientists have observed parasitic wasps attacking the egg or larval stages of the emerald ash borer in its native land.
 Efforts are underway to introduce these wasps to North America to supress these beetles.
 Unfortunately, this process is time-consuming and will not eradicate EAB.
 Natural enemies may reduce EAB populations and aid in slowing the spread.

 What should I do with my ash tree now that EAB is in Iowa?

 There are three strategies to consider if you have an ash tree in your landscape.
-You can do nothing and wait and see what transpires; You can remove a failing/declining ash tree and replace it with another species; or you can use preventive insecticides treatments to preserve and protect your ash tree.
+You can do nothing and wait and see what transpires; You can remove a failing/declining ash tree and replace it with another species, or you can use preventive insecticide treatments to preserve and protect your ash tree.

 What are the EAB insecticide treatment options?